 Adapt To New Risks

 The role of your risk assessments shouldn’t be to satisfy legal requirements, but rather should be to improve the learning environment.
-This means that assessing risk and hazards should be done in a way that allows and makes room for change.
+This means that assessing risks and hazards should be done in a way that allows and makes room for change.

-Take a look at our Risk Assesment Record, this makes completing risk assessments quick and easy.
+Take a look at our Risk Assessment Record, this makes completing risk assessments quick and easy.
 The Risk Assessment Record logbook includes risk assessment templates with sections for daily, weekly and monthly risk assessments which will need to be carried out.

 Following the steps and tips outlined here should help you achieve a safer environment for the young minds whose safety has been entrusted to you.